furyuri/esmemidnight/about.md

 permalink: /about/
 redirect_from:
   - /about.html
 description: "My name is Esme Midnight, tarot reader in Portland, OR.
-I have over 25 years of experience with tarot, esoteric systems of magic, psychic channeling.
-These can be done long distance through video apps or in my temple."
+I have over 25 years of experience with tarot, esoteric systems of magic, and psychic channeling.
+These sessions can be done long distance through video apps or in my temple."
 ---
 <section id="bio-intro-section" markdown=1>
 <div markdown=1 id="bio-intro-pic">